Do you need to get a DL123 form? We offer same day forms. Just complete our online quote and you can get your DL123 form today.

 Form DL-123, binders and certificates are valid only for 30 days from the date of issuance.
 This does not apply to applicants who do not own currently registered motor vehicles and who do not operate nonfleet private passenger motor vehicles that are owned by other persons.
 In such cases it is required that a certification of exemption (DL-123A) be signed at the driver license office.

 The exemption restricts the driver to the operation of "Fleet Vehicles Only".
-To remove the restriction the driver must pay a $10.00 fee and submit DMV Form DL-123.
+To remove the restriction the driver must pay a $13.00 fee and submit the form to the DMV.

 Listed below are acceptable documents you can use: